cube2222/octosql/README.md

 OctoSQL does that by creating an internal representation of your query and later translating parts of it into the query languages or APIs of the source databases.
 Whenever a datasource doesn't support a given operation, OctoSQL will execute it in memory, so you don't have to worry about the specifics of the underlying datasources.

-OctoSQL also includes temporal SQL extensions, to operate ergonomically on streams and respect their event-time (not the current system-time when the records are being processed)
+OctoSQL also includes temporal SQL extensions, to operate ergonomically on streams and respect their event-time (not the current system-time when the records are being processed).

 With OctoSQL you don't need O(n) client tools or a large data analysis system deployment.
 Everything's contained in a single binary.